 The National Gallery of Victoria, Melbourne, Australia

 The works of Albrecht Dürer (1471–1528) have not been seen in such concentration in decades.
 Here, many of his works can be seen in one place thanks to valuable international loans.
 Vienna’s ALBERTINA Museum—itself home to numerous world-famous icons of drawing by Dürer including the Hare, Praying Hands, and Large Piece of Turf—will be presenting over 200 examples of Dürer’s drawings, printed graphics and paintings in autumn 2019.
 Upon its reopening in 2003, it was with an exhibition of works by Albrecht Dürer that the ALBERTINA Museum ended up welcoming a total of half a million visitors.
-And now, with the new additions of over 100 drawings, a dozen paintings, personal writings, and other rare documents, the oeuvre of this Renaissance genius will be enjoyed more comprehensively than ever before.
+And now, with the new addition of over 100 drawings, a dozen paintings, personal writings, and other rare documents, the oeuvre of this Renaissance genius will be enjoyed more comprehensively than ever before.

 19th September – 5th January 2020